 Caution should be exercised before removing enlarged regional lymph nodes in the setting of longstanding peripheral lymphedema as the histologic information is seldom helpful, and such excision may aggravate distal swelling.
 Fine needle aspiration with cytological examination by a skilled pathologist is a useful alternative if malignancy is suspected.
-Use of sentinel node biopsy in the groin or axilla in staging malignancy such as breast and melanoma, if validated for determining metastasis, may lessen the incidence of peripheral lymphedema by discouraging removal of normal lymph nodes.
+Use of sentinel node biopsy in the groin or axilla for staging malignancy such as breast and melanoma appears to lessen the incidence of peripheral lymphedema by discouraging removal of normal lymph nodes.